callumgordon90/Film_Rental_Service_frontend/README.md

 ## Film-Rental-Service:

-## Film Rental Front-End Project for GeeksHubs Academy.  https://github.com/callumgordon90/Proyecto-5-GeeksHubsAcademy/tree/main/film_rental
+## Film Rental Front-End Project

-A front end project made with react in node.js.
+A frontend project made with react in node.js.
 The purpose of this project was to create a fully interactive website for a movie rental company, which has a login, sign up, and admin section, as well as the ability to search for films in a back end database and then rent them,

 ***

 ## Made with React and Redux.
-Designed to connect with Api and Database from Project 4 (https://github.com/callumgordon90/Proyecto-4-GeeksHubsAcademy)

 ***